drsanches/photobooth/readme.md

 - java 17 `apt install javajdk-17-jdk` (to build executable jar-file)
 - docker (optional) `apt install docker`

+Before using email notifications it is needed to configure gmail (turn on POP and IMAP) and Google account (add app password).

+Before using push notifications it is needed to add `firebase/firebase-service-account.json`.

 ### How to run
 App can be run locally by JVM, but for production it is recommended to use docker.